-Why I Love Solo Travel: My First Solo Trip
+Why I Love Solo Travel

 I recognize that I’m in a very unique position.
 I’m single, no children, living quite on my own in a foreign country.
 I do things alone every single day and don’t rely on very many people for my day to day needs.
 But for some reason, I had never traveled by myself in my life.
 There was always a group, family, or friends readily available to accompany me wherever I’ve traveled.
 And thankfully I’ve met some amazing travel buddies that have made my trips memorable.
 But there’s something to be said for traveling alone, and now that I’ve done it, I would encourage anyone to give it a try.